Biometric passport: Opposition

 and adding that the Future of Identity in the Information Society (FIDIS) network's research team (a body of IT security experts funded by the European Union) has "also come out against the ePassport scheme... [stating that] European governments have forced a document on its people that dramatically decreases security and increases the risk of identity theft."

 Most security measures are designed against untrusted citizens (the "provers"), but the scientific security community recently also addressed the threats from untrustworthy verifiers, such as corrupt governmental organizations, or nations using poorly implemented, unsecure electronic systems.

 New cryptographic solutions such as private biometrics are being proposed to mitigate threats of mass theft of identity.
 These are under scientific study, but not yet implemented in biometric passports.

+A number of people oppose this technology citing religion or forced data collection, describing biometrics as "the mark of the beast".